Every once in a while you can end up with a headache and think no big deal, I’ll just sleep it off…

 With more and more desk jobs, posture and ergonomics are at the forefront of creating health issues and helping us prevent them.

 Sitting is the new smoking so we need to be wary of how we are positioning ourselves for hours a day.

-If we are placing too much weight on a given area of the body we can end up with pinched nerves and this can lead to a host of problem including radiating pain, numbness, tingling, muscle weakness and even organ dysfunction.
+If we are placing too much weight on a given area of the body we can end up with pinched nerves and this can lead to a host of problems including radiating pain, numbness, tingling, muscle weakness, and even organ dysfunction.